 DFE Circular 1/94 is not legislation but offers guidance.
 See 'What is Collective Worship?'

-The Diocese of Bristol also produces guidance on planning Collective Worship for its schools.
+The Diocese of Bristol also produces guidance on planning Collective Worship for Church of England/ Methodist schools.
+The Diocese of Clifton will provide guidance for Roman Catholic Schools